Machine Learning By Andew Ng - Week 9

 -

-- Finding the parameters with the formula
+Flow - Substituting the values of parameters in the formula

 -

-- It can proved as the special case of the multivariate gaussian distribution where it aligned with the axis
+Relationship to the original model - It can proved as the special case of the multivariate gaussian distribution where it aligned with the axis

 -